Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Introduction

-In this paper, we propose leveraging Lorenz dominance to identify a subset of the Pareto front that ensures equitable reward distribution without predefined preferences.
-We extend this approach with $\lambda$-Lorenz dominance, which allows decision-makers to adjust the strictness of fairness constraints via a parameter $\lambda$.
-We formally demonstrate that $\lambda$-Lorenz dominance enables interpolation between Lorenz and Pareto dominance, offering decision-makers fine-grained control over fairness constraints.
-Furthermore, we introduce Lorenz Conditioned Networks (LCN), a novel algorithm designed to optimize for $\lambda$-Lorenz dominance.
+In this paper, we propose using Lorenz dominance to identify a subset of the Pareto front that ensures equitable reward distribution, without requiring predefined preferences.
+We extend this approach with $\lambda$-Lorenz dominance, enabling decision-makers to adjust the strictness of fairness constraints through a parameter $\lambda$.
+We formally show that $\lambda$-Lorenz dominance interpolates between Lorenz and Pareto dominance, providing decision-makers with fine-grained control over the degree of fairness.
+We also introduce Lorenz Conditioned Networks (LCN), a novel algorithm for optimizing $\lambda$-Lorenz dominance.

-To support scalability in many-objective settings, we design a new large-scale, multi-objective environment for planning transport networks in real-world cities with a flexible number of objectives.
-We conducted experiments in the cities of Xi’an (China) and Amsterdam (Netherlands) and show that LCN generates fair policy sets in large objective spaces.
-As Lorenz-optimal sets are generally smaller than Pareto-optimal sets \cite{perny_approximation_2013}, LCN exhibits excellent scalability, especially for many-objective problems.
+To support scalability in many-objective settings, we develop a new large-scale, multi-objective environment for planning transport networks in real-world cities with a flexible number of objectives.
+We conduct experiments in the cities of Xi’an (China) and Amsterdam (Netherlands) and show that LCN generates fair policy sets in large objective spaces.
+Since Lorenz-optimal sets are typically smaller than Pareto-optimal sets \cite{perny_approximation_2013}, LCN scales effectively, particularly in many-objective problems.
+We release the code and data used to generate our results alongside this paper \footnote{GitHub repository: \url{https://github.com/sias-uva/mo-transport-network-design}}.